Back to all blogs

 Can I build up a tolerance to spicy food?
 Yes, for many people, regular and gradual exposure to capsaicin can lead to "desensitisation" of the TRPV1 receptors.
 This means the receptors become less responsive to the same amount of spice over time.
 However, if your sensitivity is due to an underlying gut issue or food intolerance, increasing spice intake may only worsen your symptoms.

 Is spice sensitivity the same as a food allergy?
 No. A food allergy involves the IgE part of the immune system and can cause immediate, severe reactions like anaphylaxis.
-Spice sensitivity is usually a physiological reaction to the irritant capsaicin or an intolerance (IgG), which is typically delayed and involves digestive discomfort or other non-emergency symptoms.
+A spicy food allergy usually refers to a reaction to specific ingredients like mustard or celery rather than the capsaicin itself.
+Spice sensitivity is usually a physiological reaction to the irritant capsaicin or an intolerance (IgG), which is typically delayed.

 Why does spicy food give me a headache?
 For some, spicy food can trigger migraines or headaches.
 This could be due to the release of certain neuropeptides during the pain response, or it could be a reaction to other ingredients in the dish, such as MSG, nitrates, or specific food intolerances identified via IgG testing.